-Given that positivity is not absolutely guaranteed, there is the possibility that cross sections predicted by factorization can be negative, as observed in Ref.
-[38].
-Indeed, we illustrated by calculation that a factorized cross section can be unambiguously negative, without contradicting positivity of physical cross sections.
-A factorized cross section is only an approximation to the true cross section.
+Given that positivity of pdfs is not absolutely guaranteed, there is the possibility that cross sections predicted by factorization can be negative.
+Indeed, we illustrated by calculation that a fixed-order factorized cross section can be unambiguously negative, without contradicting positivity of physical cross sections: A factorized cross section is only an approximation to the true cross section.
 If the difference between a measured and calculated cross section is within the expected error in factorization, then there is no contradiction.
+Two notable sources of error in particular kinematic regions are higher-order perturbative terms with logarithmic enhancements, and power corrections to factorization.

 We conclude that positivity should not be imposed as an absolute constraint in fits for pdfs, neither on the pdfs nor on the calculated cross sections.
 Instead, any finding of a negative pdf or especially a negative cross section should be simply treated as a focus of attention.
 Does a negative pdf occur in a region where it can be expected?
 For a negative cross section, what are the expected errors and uncertainties?
 Which data are critical to obtaining the negative results?